-Guided Smallmouth Bass Fishing
+Guided Smallmouth Bass Fishing Trips in East TN

 There is nothing more exciting than fighting a slab-sided smallmouth bass in the current.
 Their strong drag burning runs coupled with their explosive leaps out of the water making them one of the toughest freshwater fish that swims.
 They never give up and will fight tooth and nail until they are lifted over the side of the boat.
 Smallies will take a variety of artificial baits whether it be on light tackle or the fly rod.
 They also take many kinds of live bait too.
 Smallies will strike baits on the surface during certain times of the year.
 There is nothing more exciting to me than to watch a smallmouth take a popping bug on top of the water with a fly rod.

 Smallmouth Bass Fishing Methods

 Smallmouth Bass will hit a variety of lures and can be caught during all four seasons here in East Tennessee.
 Fishing with a variety of soft baits like grubs, tubes, and Senkos work well during Spring, Summer, and Fall.
 Successful smallmouth anglers have found that the most popular colors for soft baits include green, pumpkin, root beer, and salt ‘n’ pepper.
 Crayfish is one of the main components of their diet, so anything that resembles the color of the crayfish (usually brown) on that particular body of water would be the color of choice.
 An array of styles and colors of crank baits, buzz baits, and spinnerbaits will receive attention from aggressively feeding smallies.
 One of my favorite things to do is to tease up a big smallmouth with popping bug on the surface with a fly rod.